avatar-kaleb/kalebmckelvey-site/blog/mental-model-dictionary-information-asymmetry.md

 Essentially it is the new place one can head to see a summary, example, and defense strategy for specific mental model dictionary entries.
 I couldn't find this besides bloggers who write about them in longer articles (which are also very helpful).

-Currently, the dictionary only has four entries without any searching features – **as time ticks this will definitely change**!
+Currently, the dictionary only has four entries without any searching features – **as time ticks this will change**!

-I’ll be creating my own entries (with their corresponding analysis on my blog) and opening entries via crowdsourcing in the future.
+I’ll be creating my entries (with their corresponding analysis on my blog) and opening entries via crowdsourcing in the future.
 This quick reference dictionary will provide you with the mental models needed for better decision making, hope you enjoy!!

 ## A New Mental Model Entry: Information Asymmetry

 ### What's Information Asymmetry?

 Information Asymmetry occurs when one party, in a transaction involving multiple parties, has more or more accurate information than the other parties.
 As the quote goes “knowledge is power” right?
-By this I mean to state that by one party having the knowledge (information) others don’t, then they have more power.
+By this I mean to state that by one party knowing (information) others don’t, then they have more power.

 ### What is the result of Information Asymmetry